statamic-rad-pack/runway/docs/upgrade-guides/v6-x-to-v7-0.md

 The minimum version of Statamic is now 5.
 Please review the [Statamic 5 upgrade guide](https://statamic.dev/upgrade-guide/4-0-to-5-0).

-### PHP and Laravel support
+### PHP support
-**Affects apps using PHP < 8.2 or Laravel < 10.**
+**Affects apps using PHP 8.1**

-- The minimum version of PHP is now 8.1.
-- The minimum version of Laravel is now 10.

-We highly recommend upgrading all the way to Laravel 11 and PHP 8.3.
+The minimum version of PHP is now 8.2.
+We highly recommend upgrading all the way to PHP 8.3.

 ## Previous upgrade guides